 Temperature-and-nutrient-dependent photosynthesis

-Photosynthetic efficiency depended on temperature and phosphate concentration. rP158, the rate of electron transport at an acclimated light intensity of 158 µmol.m-2.s-1, close to the light intensity in the incubators, was positively affected by phosphate concentration (estimate ± se = 5.66 ± 1.73), and depended on the interaction between temperature and species identity, with for instance an increase of rP with temperature for Chlorella but a decrease for Ankistrodesmus or Selenastrum (Fig. 2a, Table 2).
+Photosynthetic efficiency depended on temperature and phosphate concentration. rP158, the rate of electron transport at an acclimated light intensity of 158 µmol·m-2·s-1, close to the light intensity in the incubators, was positively affected by phosphate concentration (estimate ± se = 5.66 ± 1.73), and depended on the interaction between temperature and species identity, with, for instance, an increase of rP with temperature for Chlorella but a decrease for Ankistrodesmus or Selenastrum (Fig. 2a, Table 2).
 When investigating the link between rP and growth rate, we found that growth rate increased with rP and temperature and differed between species (Table 3, Fig 2b).

 Species competition

 Competition between species varied depending on temperature, nutrient conditions and pair identity (Fig. 3).
 For instance, for the pair Chlorella-Ankistrodesmus, Chlorella dominated the competition at low temperature, while Ankistrodesmus dominated at high temperature.
-For the pair Monoraphidium-Chlorella, Monoraphidium won at every instance except at the high-nutrient, high-temperature, where Chlorella won.
-For The pair Scenedesmus-Chlamydomonas, at low temperature, the two species coexisted regardless of nutrient conditions, while at high temperature coexistence depended of nutrient conditions: at low nutrient conditions, the species coexisted while at high nutrient conditions Chlamydomonas won (Fig. 3).
+For the pair Monoraphidium-Chlorella, Monoraphidium won in every instance except at high nutrient concentration and high temperature, where Chlorella won.
+For the pair Scenedesmus-Chlamydomonas, at low temperature, the two species coexisted regardless of nutrient conditions, while at high temperature coexistence depended of nutrient conditions: at low nutrient conditions, the species coexisted while at high nutrient conditions Chlamydomonas won (Fig. 3).